What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 An illustration showing the chest muscles highlighted in different colors with line pointing to it in its corresponding color such as, green for the upper chest muscle, purple for the middle, and orange for the lower.

 The chest muscles, including the pectoralis major and minor, serve an important role in boxing since their main role is to flex and abduct the arms.
-More specifically, the pecs push the arms forward and bring them closer together – does that motion sound familiar?
+More specifically, the pecs push the arms forward and bring them closer together, a motion that should sound familiar.

 That is what happens during every single punch, so by helping to stabilize punches while also providing power behind each strike, the chest muscles are crucial when it comes to delivering forceful punches.